eu-ge-ne/enrouter-docs/apps/web/src/app/docs/components/browser-router/content.md

 ## Props

 - `root` (optional): A custom root component that wraps the rendered application, useful for applying shared context or layout.
-- `void` (optional): A record of placeholder components, keyed by route names, to handle specific scenarios (e.g., missing content).
+- `fallback` (optional): A record of placeholder components, keyed by route names, to handle specific scenarios (e.g., missing content).
-- `matches` (required): An array of Match objects representing the routes matched for the current browser location.
+- `matches` (required): An array of [Match][1] objects representing the routes matched for the current browser location.

 ## Example